santoshx/openenclave/docs/GettingStartedDocs/Contributors/WindowsSGX1FLCGettingStarted.md

 After building, run all unit test cases using `ctest` to confirm the SDK is built and working as expected.

-Run the following command from the build directory to run tests(In this exammple, we are testing the debug build):
+Run the following command from the build directory to run tests(In this example, we are testing the debug build):

 ```cmd
 ctest